HeardLibrary/workshops/Neo4j/readme.md

 ## Learning Outcomes

-* Articulate the differences between graph databases and relational difference.
+* Articulate the differences between graph databases and relational databases.
 * Understand the principles of mathematic graphs.
 * Be able to load .csv data into Neo4j.